2k-nguy/t_nguy/README.md

 # Nguyen-CS395-Midterm

 This is my personal [portfolio website](https://uprise6104.github.io/Nguyen-CS395-Midterm/index.html) where I showcase my projects and skills.
+I also added sound effects to feel more imersive.

 ## Technologies Used